CaryEdens/MechanicalRegions/README.md

 # MechanicalRegions
-An example of domain driven development with a real world use.
+An example of domain driven development.